 Readability:

-It’s important that consumers are able to easily get the information they need from your supplements label.
+It’s important that consumers are able to easily get the information they need from your vitamins or supplements label.
 Typefaces that are too small, angled or positioned oddly, or don’t show up on the background, can be frustrating for consumers.

 Typographic Hierarchy: